Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Experiments

+\paragraph{Analysis from process- and outcome-oriented perspectives.} Table \ref{tab:level} presents the average performance of Outcome-oriented ({O\scalebox{0.85}{O}}) and Process-oriented ({P\scalebox{0.85}{O}}) metrics.
+Models with higher {P\scalebox{0.85}{O}} consistently achieve superior {O\scalebox{0.85}{O}}, and the {O\scalebox{0.85}{O}} scores significantly surpass the {P\scalebox{0.85}{O}} across all models.
+Based on these, we draw two conclusions: (1) Processal adherence is not a mere formality but the bedrock of logical validity and factual completeness, making it a necessary condition for precise legal judgment.
+(2) In the legal domain, processal justice is often prioritized over the outcome itself.
+The lag in {P\scalebox{0.85}{O}} metrics reveals a \textbf{severe deficiency in current models' capabilities to understand, adhere to, and execute legal procedures}.

-\paragraph{Performance of Procedural-Following Ability} To further analyze the performance of legal agents in the civil and criminal court, we measure the completion rate by computing how many samples successfully reach designated stages.
-As shown in Figure \ref{fig:completion rate}, legal agents struggle to complete necessary actions in the Preparation stage in both civil and criminal courts.
-In addition, despite fewer stages and actions, navigating the criminal court poses greater challenges for legal agents, as the environment contains more characters that increase the complexity of the interaction.
-These findings underscore the need for enhanced \textbf{procedural learning for legal agents}, as well as the importance of \textbf{strengthening their communication and coordination with different characters}.
+\paragraph{Analysis of court completeness.} As shown in Fig. \ref{fig:completion rate}, the success rates of the agent in completing all required steps vary across different stages of civil (CI) and criminal (CR) courts.
+The results indicate that (1) Current legal agents encounter difficulties in the preliminary stages of court proceedings.
+While these stages are largely formalistic, they are indispensable for ensuring procedural justice in real-world practice.
+(2) Navigating the criminal court poses greater challenges for legal agents, as the environment contains more roles that increase the complexity of the interaction.
+In addition, we identify four causes of failure: single-turn collapse, missing final objective, missing addressee, and role omission.
+Definitions of causes are provided in Appendix \ref{sec:appendix:failed causes}.
+Figure~\ref{fig:completion rate} shows that missing the final objective accounts for most failures.
+These findings underscore the need for enhanced \textbf{procedural learning for legal agents}, and the importance of \textbf{strengthening their communication and coordination with different roles}.